 , which fused doom's self-deprecating style with thrash metal and sometimes death metal to produce a symphonic mixture of Goth

 , a fuzzy, sludge-esque genre which rose with stoner rock (a genre that gained quite a bit of popularity alongside Grunge) as an attempt to recaptured the feel of Seventies psychedelic-blues based heavy rock and metal with occasional influences from hardcore punk; Sludge Metal

-, which fused hardcore punk and doom metal and sometimes added in the fuzzed guitars of Grunge
+, which fused hardcore punk and doom metal and often added in the fuzzed guitars of Grunge

 was perhaps one of the more influential of the new scenes as, along with Post-Grunge